-2. Internet is great, but not everyone posts their listings on the same sites.
+2. The internet is great, but not everyone posts their listings on the same sites.

 3. You get access to new openings before they hit the internet.

-4. Tell them exactly what you want, and they’ll find something for you!
+4. You can tell them exactly what you want and they’ll find something for you.

 Head into anywhere you see a 부동산 (Real Estate) awning and simply state the price range you’re looking for.
-A common way to express this is to just say the numbers for key money deposit and monthly rent (1000/50).
+A common way to express this is to just say the numbers for key money deposit and monthly rent (1000/90) — [not sure what key money is? click here to find out].
 They also typically want to know your move in date.
-Other things you can request are: types of housing, furnished housing, more specific areas (right next to work!), parking spots, etc.
+Other things you can request are: types of housing, furnished housing, more specific areas (right next to your work, for example), parking spots, etc.

-Once they know the basic info, they’ll take you to see apartments right away.
-Don’t forget to ask general moving-in questions like where the supermarkets are or if they allow pets.
+Once they know the basic information, they’ll take you to see apartments right away.
+Don’t forget to ask general questions like where the supermarkets are or if they allow pets.
 Also, remember to ask if there are any other fees on top of the rent (i.e. 관리비 – maintenance fees).
-Decisions are made in a day or two and sometimes even on the same day (impatience reigns in Korea!).
-Be aware that some agents will put on the full-court press for you to sign right there (they don’t want to lose your business to the competition).
+Decisions are made in a day or two and sometimes even on the same day.

 Time to Sign!

-Congrats!
-You’ve found your dream apartment in Korea (or whatever you could afford).
-Last step is to sign.
-There is a lot of Korean involved in this entire process, so if you’re Korean is limited, having a Korean-speaking friend may be helpful.
-But getting your own apartment in Korea is empowering, and if your able to get this task done, cheers to you ex-pat… cheers to you
+Congratulations!
+You’ve found your dream apartment in Korea.
+The last step is to sign.
+There is a lot of Korean involved in this entire process, so if your Korean is limited, having a Korean-speaking friend will be helpful.
+Getting your own apartment in Korea is empowering, and if you’re able to get this task done, you can probably survive just about anything as an expat in Korea.

 Keith Kim is a Korean-American living in Seoul, Korea.
 He likes espresso shots, photography art and he loves his Playstation 3.
 He started seoulistic.com as a hobby site, and is now in the process of turning it into a full-time business.
 Wish him luck!
 Check out his blog for an uncensored view on entrepreneurship, dating and life in Korea.
 Personal Blog: gyopokeith.com Facebook: facebook.com/gyopokeithkim Twitter: @gyopokeith Youtube: "Gyopokeith e-mail me anytime at: gyopokeith [at] gmail.com